Delpen9/teager/README.md

 the Teager operation within the program

 <b>teager_angle_one:</b> (str) - can any of the following options within the list:
      ['horizontal', 'vertical', 'diagonal-right', 'diagonal-left']

-     <b> horizontal: </b> - the teager operation is looping through a row of the array, whether it is 1-dimensional or 2-          dimensional (matrix).
+     <b> horizontal: </b> - the teager operation is looping through a row of the array,
+     whether it is 1-dimensional or 2-dimensional (matrix).

 <b>teager_one_spread:</b> (int) - the radius from the current number in a loop.
 Within the teager operation: